Trade directory · Rockford metro · Illinois

 Licensing Requirements

-Illinois requires roofing contractors to hold a state roofing contractor license.
-Must pass written examination covering codes, safety, and business practices.
-Requires 4 years experience or equivalent education. $500 license fee, renewed annually.
-Bond requirement varies by contract value.
+Illinois requires roofing contractors to obtain a state roofing contractor license through IDFPR.
+Must pass written examination covering roofing practices, safety, and business law.
+Requires $1 million liability insurance, surety bond, and 4 years experience or apprenticeship completion.
+License renewal every 2 years with continuing education requirements.

 §2